ibm-cloud-architecture/refarch-data-ai-analytics/docs/preparation/data-replication.md

 We just to quickly summarize the concepts around data replication.

-* Data Replication is the process of storing data in more than one server on same or different data center.
+* Data Replication is the process of storing data in more than one storae node on same or different data centers.
 * Data replication encompasses duplication of transactions on an ongoing basis, so that the replicate is in a consistently updated state and synchronized with the source
 * Different data replication techniques:
     * **Transactional Replication**: addresses full initial copies of the database and then receive updates as data changes in the same order as they occur with the publisher: transactional consistency is guaranteed.